-Concomitant with a restricted vision of women's roles were constraints on the roles of men.
+6 Concomitant with a restricted vision of women's roles were constraints on the roles of men.
 In the idealized role, men were heads of households, the wage earners, and the actors in the polity.
 They were not caretakers, for example.
 See, e.g., Nev.
 Dep't of Human Res. v.
 Hibbs, 538 U.S. 721, 736 (2003) (recognizing that the historic "[s]tereotypes about women's domestic roles are reinforced by parallel stereotypes presuming a lack of domestic responsibilities for men").
 And, for both sexes, these visions were idealized, and unrealistic for many households, particularly those of the working poor, where women as well as men labored outside the home.

-to, becoming wives and mothers was recognized.
-Indeed, the passage of the Civil Rights Act of 1964 was a step forward for both race and gender equality because Title VII of the Act barred discrimination based on sex and race in the workplace.
-The protection against gender discrimination, like that for race, passed in the face of religious objection and without the proposed exemption that sought to permit religious organizations to engage in gender-based employment discrimination.
+But just like society's views of race evolved, society's views of women progressed, and gradually women's ability to pursue goals other than, or in addition to, becoming wives and mothers was recognized.
+Indeed, the passage of the Civil Rights Act of 1964 was a step forward for race and gender equality because Title VII of the Act barred discrimination based on sex and race in the workplace.
+The protection against gender discrimination, like that for race, passed in the face of religious objection and without the proposed exemption that sought to permit religious organizations to engage in gender-based employment discrimination.7